Seeed-Studio/wiki-documents/docs/Grove-LED_Bar.md

 ![](https://github.com/SeeedDocument/Grove-LED_Bar/raw/master/img/seeeduino_ledbar.jpg)

 !!!Note
-	If we don't have Grove Base Shield, We also can directly connect Grove-Moisture Sensor to Seeeduino as below.
+	If we don't have Grove Base Shield, We also can directly connect Grove-LED Bar to Seeeduino as below.

 | Seeeduino       | Grove-LED Bar |
 |---------------|-------------------------|